What is CRO? How Does It Help Grow Your Online Revenue?

 - and more

-With so many different types of conversions, it’s easier to place them in two distinct categories.
+With so many different types of conversions, and conversion techniques, it’s easier to place them in two distinct categories.

 The first is a macro-conversion, which is when a user completes a purchase transaction that represents the primary objective of your site or a specific page.